gojekfarm/beast/README.md

  * [] Test for synchronised threads for kafka consumer
  * [] Interface for kafka consumer (wrap threads in synchronised block)
  * [] Add topic, partition, offset and bq_creation_timestamp to the created BQ table for auditing
+ * [] copy jacaco and checkstyle reports to test artifacts

 ### Laundry List
 * [] remove artifactory creds